tongyu0924/VSTFusion-VO/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/aofrancani/TSformer-VO/blob/main/LICENSE)

-This project is a **fork of [aofrancani/TSformer-VO](https://github.com/aofrancani/TSformer-VO)** redesigned with a Video Swin Transformer backbone and multimodal RGB-Depth fusion.
-Inspired by architectural insights from SWFormer-VO.
+This project is based on **[aofrancani/TSformer-VO](https://github.com/aofrancani/TSformer-VO)**, with architectural modifications inspired by SWFormer-VO.
+We replace TimeSformer with a Video Swin Transformer (stages 1–3) and introduce early fusion of RGB and pseudo-depth inputs.

 ---